wilsonliaows/docs/connectors/freshdesk.md

 # Freshdesk

-To get started on a free 30-day trial, [Sign up here](https://www.workato.com/users/sign_up?utm_source=marketplaces&utm_campaign=freshdesk-generic)!
+To get started on a free 30-day trial, [sign up here](https://www.workato.com/users/sign_up?utm_source=marketplaces&utm_campaign=freshdesk-generic)!

 ## Introduction

-Workato can conduct bi-directional syncs between Freshdesk with up to 1000+ other apps, through various use cases.
+Workato allows for bi-directional syncs between Freshdesk and up to 1000+ other apps, through various use cases.
 Popular apps that users have integrate with Freshdesk include Salesforce, Google Sheets, Trello, Intercom.

 Freshdesk integration scenarios include posting a new message in Slack when there is a new updated Freshdesk ticket or bi-directional syncs between new/updated: